-CRYOGENIC STRESS RELIEVING OF METALS
+CRYOGENIC STRESS RELIEVING for METAL PARTS

 - Increases dimensional stability on critical components

-- Relieves stress fracturing
+- Reduces stress fracturing

 - Provides for easier machining and redressing